 What to Expect at Your Consultation

-Dr. James Matas, a board-certified plastic surgeon in Orlando, Florida, has extensive experience performing rhinoplasty surgery.
+Dr. James Matas, a board-certified plastic surgeon in Orlando, Florida, has extensive experience performing rhinoplasty surgery and other facial plastic surgery procedures.
 At your initial consultation, he will discuss your goals and motivations for surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, previous injuries to the nose, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.

 He will examine the structures inside your nose and the thickness of your skin, as well as the relationship between the size and shape of your nose compared to your other facial features.